 - Denmark: - Danish transmission tariffs are based on estimated (budget) costs and revenues. - As Energinet.dk's economy is based on a break.even priciple, under- or overabsorption due to differences between estimated costs and realized costs in earlier years, are to be calculated into the tariffs.
 In 2010 an overabsorption of 0,9 £/MWh was calculated into tariffs.
-In 2011 an overabsorption of 1,2 €/MWh is calculated into tariffs. - Congestion Rents and auction revenues are estimated 0,5 €/MWh higher than in 2010. - Losses are estimated 0,3 €/MWh higher.

-- Greece: The 2011 tariffs have been estimated because the System Services part has components (for example the cost recovery, reserves) that are calculated ex post.
-The estimation of these values was based on the 2010 values.
-The decrease in costs not directly related to TSO activities is due to the decrease of the cost related to the compensation of RES for 2011.

-- Hungary: The cause of changes in the tariff: the amount of items which reduces the transmission and system operation tariff are lower especially the Net Revenues from congestion management (CM) revenues on interconnections; unit price of reserved capacity increased and Regulator approved it in the yearly tariff; losses expenditures are approved by a predefined formula in the yearly tariff.
+In 2011 an overabsorption of 1,2 €/MWh is calculated into tariffs. - Congestion Rents and auction revenues are estimated 0,5 €/MWh higher than in 2010. - Losses are estimated 0,3 €/MWh higher. - France: Charges corresponding to the "220-150" voltage level (highest voltage level with statistically representative data). - Greece: The decrease of costs related to TSO activities is due to the removal of the Cost Recovery component as this cost mainly stems from the Market design rather than system services. - Hungary: The cause of changes in the tariff: the amount of items which reduces the transmission and system operation tariff are lower especially the Net Revenues from congestion management (CM) revenues on interconnections; unit price of reserved capacity increased and Regulator approved it in the yearly tariff; losses expenditures are approved by a predefined formula in the yearly tariff. - Italy: increase of the pass through components included in the system services charge - Latvia: Change regulatory period - Slovenia: reduction in the capacity charge.